NCAR/aircraft_ipm/README.md

 python3 emulate.py
 ```

-In a separate window run one of the '''ipm_ctrl''' commands above and append -e to the command.
+In a separate window run one of the `ipm_ctrl` commands above and append `-e` to the command.
 The emulator responds more slowly than the iPM.
 The -e increases the timeout period.

 ### Unit tests
 This software uses googletest for unit testing.

-"scons tests" will build the tests.
+`scons tests` will build the tests.

-"tests/g_test" will run the tests.
+`tests/g_test` will run the tests.

 ### Deployment
-To deploy the code via a dpkg, run "./build_dpkg"
+To deploy the code via a dpkg, run `./build_dpkg`